texas-robocamp/texas-robocamp.github.io/tutorials/programming/arrays.md

 `float gradeArray[5];`

-The brackets with the number mean that we are constructing an array that is five units in length named gradeArray.
+The brackets with the number mean that we are constructing an array that is five units in length named `gradeArray`.
 We declare it as a float because we plan on storing floating point numbers in each of the "rooms" in the array.
 We can substitute the number 5 with any length of array we want, but once we declare our array to be a certain size, we can't change it.

 Now that we've declared an array, we need to put things inside it.
 Inside our main function, we'll enter five grades into the array.
 When you put a value into an array, you have to tell the computer where to put it, just like the front desk in a motel would assign you a room.
 Like rooms in a motel, locations, or elements, in an array are numbered—in an array, though, the numbers are from 0 to one less than the size of the array.
-In gradeArray, then, there are five elements, which are numbered 0, 1, 2, 3, and 4.
-We talk about a specific elements of an array by writing the name of the array and then putting the location number in brackets, like this: gradeArray[0] .
+In `gradeArray`, then, there are five elements, which are numbered 0, 1, 2, 3, and 4.
+We talk about a specific elements of an array by writing the name of the array and then putting the location number in brackets, like this: `gradeArray[0]` .
 Let's put some values into them in the following code:

 ```cpp
 gradeArray[0] = 98.3;